HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Let us take a practical problem to which a composer is often confronted: adding one or more secondary voices to accompany and nicely support the main melody he/she has just found out.
 At least two approaches are possible.

-The first would be to use the theoretical and practical knowledge of counterpoint (a music theory subject explaining how to combine several independent melodies together) and to deduce from these rules melodies that could accompany the main melody.
+The first would be to use the theoretical and practical knowledge of counterpoint (a music theory explaining how to combine several independent melodies together) and to deduce from these rules melodies that could accompany the main melody.
 This implies a good knowledge of counterpoint.

 The second approach would be to make several tests and trials and to listen to them as you build them, then you could select out the one that fits the best, simply because by listening to it, you like it and it creates the effect you want to create.
 This only implies your ability to differentiate between what you like and don't like in music.